RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 information at all (_i.e._ up/down bond information and identification of all chiral centres), we treat the molecule as non-chiral!
-The reason is: in a general case, it is not possible to determine stereo configuration unambiguously purely based on topology and 2-D coordinates.
+The reason is: in a general case, it is not possible to determine stereo configuration unambiguously based only on topology and 2-D coordinates.

 ## Bond Vector Construction